35percent/newblog/_posts/2021-09-12-lendleases-final-plot-for-elephant-park-offices-not-homes.md

 In 2019 Lendlease took advantage of a [poorly drafted s106](https://www.35percent.org/elephant-park-final-phase-affordable-housing/) legal agreement with Southwark to increase the maximum number of homes allowed on Elephant Park by 220 units, to 2,689.
 Lendlease is using ten plots of land for these homes, instead of the eleven available, leaving itself a spare plot.
 This is the justification for the new planning application - Lendlease claims that they have [fulfilled their housing obligations](https://planning.southwark.gov.uk/online-applications/files/3087518D1F1E382D8EC9CBF0F7834E63/pdf/21_AP_1819-PLANNING_STATEMENT-1145922.pdf) under the current planning consent, so Plot H1 can be used for an office development, which would create jobs.

-Lendlease does not say in their new planning application how many homes could be built on Plot H1, if it were used as for housing as originally intended, but by making a rough comparison with [neighbouring plot H7](https://planning.southwark.gov.uk/online-applications-old/applicationDetails.do?activeTab=externalDocuments&keyVal=_STHWR_DCAPR_9582742), a capacity for about 340 homes can be calculated.
+Lendlease does not say in their new planning application how many homes could be built on Plot H1, if it were used for housing as originally intended, but by making a rough comparison with [neighbouring plot H7](https://planning.southwark.gov.uk/online-applications-old/applicationDetails.do?activeTab=externalDocuments&keyVal=_STHWR_DCAPR_9582742), a capacity for about 340 homes can be calculated.

 ### Lendlease on manoeuvres